NiesHW/SECB3203_P4B/Group_Project/Group_2/Progress 3/README.md

 variability, and distribution.
 By transposing the DataFrame using transpose(), you'll be able to see all columns with their respective statistics.

-# Display basic statistics of the dataset
+Display basic statistics of the dataset:

 summary_statistics = df.describe().transpose()
 print(summary_statistics)